alexerlandsson/css-fadeshow/README.md

 ## Working in this Repository
 If you want to fork this repository to work on your own modifications, it's easy to get started.
 The project uses Gulp to compile the SCSS files, so all you have to do is to run `npm install` from Terminal before you start.
 After all dependencies are installed, use `gulp`, `gulp sass` or `gulp watch` to compile the SCSS.

+### Sass Lint

+This project uses Sass Lint to ensure a good coding standard.
+To run the lint, run `npm run sass-lint` from Terminal after you have installed the dependencies with `npm install`.

 ## Browser Compatibility
 ![Chrome](https://github.com/alrra/browser-logos/blob/master/src/chrome/chrome_64x64.png?raw=true) | ![Safari](https://github.com/alrra/browser-logos/blob/master/src/safari/safari_64x64.png?raw=true) | ![Firefox](https://github.com/alrra/browser-logos/blob/master/src/firefox/firefox_64x64.png?raw=true) | ![Opera](https://github.com/alrra/browser-logos/blob/master/src/opera/opera_64x64.png?raw=true) | ![IE](https://github.com/alrra/browser-logos/blob/master/src/archive/internet-explorer_9-11/internet-explorer_9-11_64x64.png?raw=true)
 ----|-----|-----|-----|-----|